How each substrate affects the system

 Also known as: Aquarium gravel, Quartz gravel, Pea gravel (smooth)

-- No nutrient capacity: stem plants and root feeders need root tabs or extensive water-column dosing to thrive
+- No nutrient capacity: stem plants and root feeders need root tabs or steady water-column dosing to thrive

-- Larger particles let mulm settle into the substrate; needs gravel vacuuming during water changes or anaerobic zones develop
+- Larger particles let mulm settle into the substrate, so it needs gravel vacuuming during water changes or anaerobic pockets develop

-- Vinegar test before stocking: if the gravel fizzes when wet vinegar is dropped on a few stones, it contains calcium carbonate and will raise pH/KH (treat it as limestone gravel instead)
+- Vinegar test before stocking: gravel that fizzes when vinegar is dropped on it contains calcium carbonate and will raise pH and KH (treat it as limestone gravel instead), while quartz/silica gravel is inert

-- Compatible with most fish; only sand-sifters dislike the larger particles
+- Compatible with most fish; only sand-sifting species dislike the larger particles

-Generic dyed aquarium gravel from pet stores works but the coating can flake over years.
-Untreated quartz gravel from landscape suppliers is cheaper and lasts forever.
-Avoid pink/red gravel that may be limestone (use the vinegar test).
+Generic dyed aquarium gravel from pet stores works, but the coating can flake over years.
+Untreated quartz gravel from landscape suppliers is cheaper and effectively lasts forever, since quartz (silicon dioxide) is chemically inert.
+Avoid pink or red gravel that may be limestone, using the vinegar acid test to check.

 Inert sand